 Educators and youth organizers in Phoenix, you’re in luck.
 There are so many great field trip destinations around town, the hardest part can be deciding where to start.

 That’s why we’ve rounded up the top five best places to take your kids in Phoenix—keep reading to see what they are!
 And whenever you’re ready to secure a safe and reliable ride for your class, youth group, or after-school program, give us a call at 480-257-7734.
-Our representatives are available 24/7 to help you book, and we can even offer you a free, no-obligation quote for your trip.
+Our representatives are available 24/7 to help you book a Phoenix charter bus rental, and we can even offer you a free, no-obligation price quote for your trip.

 Great Arizona Puppet Theatre

 Address: 302 W Latham St, Phoenix, AZ 85003

 Fun fact: the Theatre’s building used to be the Phoenix LDS 2nd Ward Church, a historic Phoenix landmark constructed in 1929.
 If you have a moment, take in the preserved Spanish Colonial architecture, Moorish columns, and hand-painted motifs throughout the building.

 But if you’re simply here to catch a puppet show, that’s just as well—there’s almost always one playing!
 From classic fairy tales like Cinderella and Rumpelstiltskin to educational musicals about the weather cycle, this theatre rotates through many children-focused programs that are sure to keep kids entertained.